kfechter/LegionY530Ubuntu/README.md

-## Use the [master](https://github.com/kfechter/LegionY530Ubuntu/tree/master "master branch") branch, as things here have not been tested
+## Use the [master](https://github.com/kfechter/LegionY530Ubuntu/tree/master "master branch") branch, as things here may not have been tested

 # Installing Ubuntu on the Legion Y530